abpframework/abp/docs/en/Themes/LeptonXLite/mvc.md

 # LeptonX Lite MVC UI
 LeptonX Lite has implementation for ABP Framework Razor Pages.
-It's a simplified version of [LeptonX Theme](https://x.leptontheme.com/).
+It's a simplified variation of [LeptonX Theme](https://x.leptontheme.com/).

 >   If you are looking for a professional, enterprise ready theme, you can check the [LeptonX Theme](https://x.leptontheme.com/), which is a part of the [ABP Commercial](https://commercial.abp.io/).